int-brain-lab/ibllib/examples/data_release/2025_data_release_autism_noel.md

 Possible future evolutions
 - Spike sorting re-run with iblsorter or newer algorithm to have better yield and better pre-processing
-- Perform the missing alignments with an automatic tool to get
+- Perfom new alignments of the brain region labels with regards to the ephys signatures using an automatic tool

 #### Excluded sessions